amgarrett09/rusty-c/README.md

 back-end stuff, like compiler optimizations, but I'm not sure.

 ## TODO
-Besides expanding things the compiler can hanlde, I'd like to:
+Besides expanding things the compiler can handle, I'd like to:

 - [ ] Write automated tests
 - [ ] Make better error messages